bruno-jose-araujo/MangoHud/README.md

 Options starting with "gl_*" are for OpenGL.

 - `gl_size_query = viewport` : Specify what to use for getting display size.
 Options are "viewport", "scissorbox" or disabled.
 Defaults to using glXQueryDrawable.
-- `gl_bind_framebuffer = 0..N` : (Re)bind given framebuffer before MangoHud gets drawn.
+- `gl_bind_framebuffer = 0..N` : (Re)bind given framebuffer before MinigoHUD gets drawn.
 Helps with Crusader Kings III.
 - `gl_dont_flip = 1` : Don't swap origin if using GL_UPPER_LEFT.
 Helps with Ryujinx.

 ## FPS logging